Performance Monitoring of Java Classes with Spring AOP

 CustomPerformanceInterceptor.class.getName());

-private static ConcurrentHashMap<String, MethodStats> methodStats
+ConcurrentHashMap<String, MethodStats> methodStats =

-new ConcurrentHashMap<String, MethodStats>();
+ConcurrentHashMap<String, MethodStats>();

 private static long statLogFrequency = 5;